 Creating Your Retirement Strategy

-Across the country, people are saving for that “someday” called retirement.
+Across the world, people are saving for that “someday” called retirement.
 Someday, their careers will end.
-Someday, they may live off their savings or investments, plus Social Security.
+Someday, they will live off their savings or investments, plus other income.
 They know this, but many of them do not know when, or how, it will happen.
-What is missing is a strategy – and a good strategy might make a great difference.
+What is missing is a strategy – and a good strategy can make a significant difference.

 A retirement strategy directly addresses the “when, why, how” and even “where” of retiring.
-It breaks the whole process of getting ready for retirement into actionable, easily-digestible steps.
+It breaks down the process of getting ready for retirement into actionable, easily digestible steps.

-This is so important.
-It is possible to retire confidently, even though you may be uncertain of what your tomorrow looks like right now.
-Year after year, according to a 2022 study by the Employee Benefit Research Institute, about 47% of workers find themselves retiring earlier than they had expected.
+This is very important.
+It is possible to retire confidently, even if you are uncertain of what your tomorrow looks like right now.
+Year after year, according to a 2024 study by the Employee Benefit Research Institute, about half of workers in the study found themselves retiring earlier than they had expected.
 You can do this by saving, investing, and acting on your vision of retirement now to chart a path toward your goals and the future you want to create for yourself.1

 Focus On What You Can Control

 Since it’s impossible to predict the future, some people dismiss having a long-range retirement strategy.
-Indeed, there are things about the future you cannot control, like how the stock market will perform or how the economy might do.
-That said, you have partial or full control over other things: the way you save and invest, your spending and borrowing habits, the length and arc of your career, and your health.
-You also have the chance to be proactive and to prepare for the future.
+Indeed, there are things about the future you cannot control, like how the stock market will perform or the conditions of the economy.
+That said, you are able to control many other things: the way you save and invest, your spending and borrowing habits, the length and arc of your career, and your health.
+Most importantly, you also have a chance to be proactive and to prepare for the future.
+The best time is now.

 A Good Retirement Strategy Has Many Elements

-It sets financial objectives.
-It addresses your retirement income: how much you may need, the sequence of account withdrawals, and the age at which you claim Social Security.
-It establishes (or refines) an investment approach.
-It examines financial implications and possible health care costs, as well as the transfer of assets to heirs.
+It is important for your retirement strategy to include set financial objectives.
+It should address your retirement income: how much you may need, the sequence of account withdrawals, and the age at which you claim other supplemental benefits.
+It should establish (or refine) an investment approach.
+It should examine financial implications and possible health care costs, as well as leaving a legacy and consider the transfer of assets to heirs.

 A Prudent Retirement Strategy Also Entertains Different Consequences